Vegetarian Federal Union: Formation

 The union of our English Vegetarian Societies, for common work and counsel, is but the presage of that larger federation, whereof all nations are the units.

 The VFU was formally established at a meeting at Memorial Hall, London on 1 October 1889.
-Hills was elected chairman, W. E. A. Axon served as vice-chairman, and R. E. O'Callaghan was appointed secretary.
+Hills was elected chairman, W. E. A. Axon vice-chairman, and R. E. O'Callaghan secretary.

 Activities

 Meetings and publications

-Early VFU business was conducted through closely spaced meetings in London and Manchester in October 1889, followed by further gatherings in provincial centres; the union was headquartered at Memorial Hall.
+Early VFU business was conducted through meetings in London and Manchester in October 1889, followed by further meetings in provincial centres; the union was headquartered at Memorial Hall.

-From late 1889, The Vegetarian, a weekly newspaper published in London by Hills, began carrying a regular VFU page for the secretary's reports and upcoming events, reinforcing the union's role as a coordinating clearing-house for affiliated societies.
+From late 1889, The Vegetarian, a periodical published in London by Hills, carried a regular VFU page for the secretary's reports and notices of coming events.

-The VFU's meetings continued on a semi-annual cycle in the 1890s, sometimes styled autumn or annual congresses and combined with paper readings.
-In 1893 the union launched a quarterly journal, The Vegetarian Review, and in 1895 it instituted monthly Executive and Editorial Committee meetings in London to manage reports and notices for The Vegetarian.
+The VFU's meetings continued on a semi-annual cycle in the 1890s, sometimes described as autumn or annual congresses and combined with paper readings.
+In 1893 the union launched the quarterly journal The Vegetarian Review, and in 1895 it introduced monthly Executive and Editorial Committee meetings in London to manage reports and notices for The Vegetarian.

 Organisation and leadership

 In 1892 the American vegetarian activist Franklin P. Doremus succeeded R. E. O'Callaghan as secretary and served until 1895.
-He had earlier been honorary secretary of the National Food Reform Society (1879–1885) and the inaugural secretary of the London Vegetarian Society (1889–1890).
-He was succeeded by Oldfield, who also edited The Vegetarian until December 1896, when he was succeeded by John Ablett.
+He had earlier been honorary secretary of the National Food Reform Society (1879–1885) and the first secretary of the London Vegetarian Society (1889–1890).
+He was succeeded by Oldfield, who also edited The Vegetarian until December 1896, when John Ablett replaced him.
 In March 1895 the committee included Adrienne Veigele, May Yates, Henry B. Amos, and O'Callaghan, then serving as an agent for the southern counties.